 Plans are in place to upgrade to SHA-2 authentication in the future, but in the meantime, the industry standard is all we have.
-CyberGhost offers PPTP, L2TP/IPSec, and OpenVPN VPN protocols.
+CyberGhost offers OpenVPN, IKEv2, and WireGuard.

 Another added benefit is the use of perfect forward secrecy to further hide your identity.
 Each time you log in, the feature randomly puts together a new private key in order to protect your browsing history in case the privacy of your connection is threatened.

 CyberGhost is certified by QSCERT with ISO 9001 and ISO 27001 certificates.
 ISO 9001 relates to working procedures while ISO 27001 regularizes technical procedures and security standards.
 Both are very high-quality attributes.

 Privacy isn’t ensured if several tests are not made.
 That’s why we did some DNS leak examinations to check whether CyberGhosts leaks your data or not.

 We tested for IP leaks, WebRTC detection, and DNS leaks and found no flaws.
 The following image shows the results of the tests we performed:

 For customers who have no previous experience using a VPN service, an available customer care team always comes in handy.
 Similarly to all other major VPN service providers, CyberGhost VPN offers live support.

 Their website encourages anyone with a query to create a ticket and wait for them to reach out to you.
 Moreover, we found a “FAQ” section that helps us check if our concern/issue might’ve already been addressed.

 I used their live chat feature to ask if they offer a Smart DNS feature.
 To be honest, the reply was the fastest I’ve seen among other VPN providers.
 It only took seconds to get a reply.